MyArtGallery

 Gender, Embodiment, and the Politics of Pink, Red, and Flesh Tones

-The politics of representation play a crucial role in this work.
-Historically, flesh tones in Western art were calibrated around white skin, meaning artists of colour faced the impossible choice of remaining invisible within inherited colour vocabularies or developing new chromatic languages for representing embodied experience.
-Contemporary Australian artists—particularly those navigating complex intersections of gender, sexuality, race, and cultural identity—have become increasingly sophisticated in deploying colour to register these exclusions and imagine alternatives.
-Works that celebrate and render visible Black skin, brown skin, disabled bodies, queer embodiment, and non-normative gender expression through carefully considered colour choices represent crucial interventions in Australian visual culture.
+Western art traditionally calibrated flesh tones around white skin, which left artists of colour in a bind.
+Either stay invisible within those inherited systems or invent new ways to represent what bodies actually look like.
+Contemporary Australian artists, especially those working across complex intersections of gender, sexuality, race, and cultural identity, have become sharp at using colour to expose these gaps and point toward alternatives.
+Works that celebrate and make visible Black skin, brown skin, disabled bodies, queer embodiment, and non-normative gender through deliberate colour choices matter a lot in Australian visual culture right now.

 Colour in the Gallery: Exhibition Design and Viewer Experience